 Smudging is a fun way to eliminate bad juju and negative energy from your space.
 Plus, it smells good.

-To “smudge” your room, light your smudge stick (a bundle of white sage that burns like incense) and wave it around the room so that the smoke can “clear” stagnant energy.
+A bundle of white sage burns like incense.
+To “smudge” your room, light your smudge stick and wave it around the room so that the smoke can “clear” stagnant energy.
 It’s a good idea to smudge your room or office after a bad day or a move, but you can also use smudge sticks casually, whenever you need a little pick-me-up.

 Alabama Chanin Loungewear (Varies, $34-$248)

 With an increasingly ubiquitous culture of remote work and digital nomading on the rise, comfy clothes have become more important than ever.
 The average person spends more time in their pajamas than in their work clothes, and studies show that home delivery services like Amazon and Netflix are aiding this phenomenon and rendering people with fewer and fewer motivations to leave the house.
 (It’s only depressing if you think that’s depressing.)